 Things are different now, I have embarked on a live art project with improv.
 Solo bassist Steve Lawson and have worked with him on a synaesthetic drawing and music performance.
 I use my synaesthesia daily in my artistic practice.
 I know what it is and where it comes from and what effect it has on me.
 Or so I thought…

 Synaesthesia has its extremes; it can be gentle and ephemeral but also immersive if I let it.
 It had been an intense experience and once I had committed myself to it an involuntary one.
-Afterwards I returned to my studio and spent three days drawing the fantastical images I had seen that night.
+Afterwards I returned to my studio and spent three days drawing the fantastical images Muse had created in my mind that night.

 …and from those drawings of Matt Bellamy playing guitar came my Guitar Distortion Series – jewellery stirred by music for women who burn deep.
 To see the jewellery I make that comes from this experience go to my shop.